l0lsec/Insights/README.md

 - **RSS Feeds** - Subscribe to audio (podcast) and text (blog/news) feeds with automatic metadata parsing
 - **YouTube Videos** - Paste a YouTube video, channel, or playlist URL to transcribe and analyze video content via yt-dlp audio extraction
 - **URL Extraction** - Paste any URL and extract article content, metadata, and Open Graph images via trafilatura
+- **GitHub Repositories** - Paste a GitHub repo URL to ingest README content, metadata, and project details as a source
+- **Image Inputs** - Drop in images to generate posts with vision-capable models (OpenAI or local Ollama)
 - **Direct Text Input** - Provide raw text for processing without a source URL
 - **Audio Transcription** - Transcribe podcast episodes and YouTube videos using mlx-whisper (Apple Silicon), faster-whisper, or the OpenAI Whisper API